 Heart Attack Treatment

 A heart attack is a medical emergency that must be quickly addressed by conventional medicine.
 Alternative medicine cannot compete with standard drug and surgical therapy during the emergency and follow-up phases of heart attack treatment.
 However, alternative medicine may make valuable contributions to heart attack prevention and recovery.

 Conventional Medicine for a Heart Attack

 Heart attack victims are usually hospitalized in special coronary care units (CCU) for at least 36 hours.
 Standard drug therapy includes a painkiller such as morphine, vasodilators such as nitroglycerine to expand blood vessels, beta-adrenergic blocker drugs to calm the heart, and aspirin to reduce clotting activity.
 In some cases, clot-dissolving drugs like tPA or tenectaplase (TNKase) are also given.
 These drugs are most effective if given within a few hours of the beginning of a heart attack.
 Emergency angioplasty, and possibly surgery, might be performed to remove a clot, reopen a clogged artery, or bypass blocked arteries.

-Once past the critical phase of a heart attack, patients continue to receive beta blockers to slow the heart, nitrates to increase heart blood flow, and blood thinners such as heparin, clopidogrel, Brilinta, Effient, or aspirin to prevent further blood clotting.
+Once past the critical phase of a heart attack, patients continue to receive beta blockers to slow the heart, nitrates to increase heart blood flow, and blood thinners to prevent further blood clotting.